brootaylor/brootaylor-v2/src/_content/pages/about.md

 bodyClass: "about"

 date: 2020-04-24T19:33:00
-updated: 2021-06-23T18:38:00
+updated: 2021-06-27T17:34:00
 ---

 I'm originally from South Africa and grew up on a dairy farm in a very [beautiful part of the country](https://youtu.be/bGQbM3QfA5w).
-Before I ever touched a computer, my life revolved around teasing cows, off-road motorbiking, hiking in the mountains, canoeing, fishing and sport.
+Before I ever touched a computer, my life revolved around teasing cows, off-road motorbiking, hiking and camping in the mountains, canoeing, fishing and sport.
 Funny how things turn out sometimes eh!

-I enjoy landscape photography and am a [fairly decent drummer](https://www.flickr.com/photos/60226997@N06/40548596663/).
-I absolutely [adore aircraft](https://www.flickr.com/photos/60226997@N06/47530443441/) and still plan to pull my finger out and get my <abbr title="Private Pilots Licence">PPL</abbr> one day.

 My wife and I moved to the UK at the tail end of 1995 &mdash; initially for one year &mdash; but as you've probably gathered&hellip; we never left.
 We have 3 children.
 2 teenage sons and a daughter.